redbadger/karma-tracker/README.md

 ## Running MongoDB

 The app and tests need to connect to a MongoDB instance.
-If you do not have one running locally, you can use Docker:
+If you do not have one running locally, you can use the [official Docker image](https://hub.docker.com/_/mongo/):

 ```shell
 $ docker-compose up -d